Effective Model Pruning: Measure The Redundancy of Model Components

 \subsection{Upper bound of the Performance drop by using EMP}

-A lower bound on the effective mass is essential for bounding the performance drop in the transition from the dense well-trained network to a pruned network.
+This section demonstrates that a lower bound on the effective mass is essential for bounding the performance drop in the transition from the dense well-trained network to a pruned network.
 In this section we study the case where the score vector $s$ coincides with the parameter vector, $\theta$ of the network (in other words, the parameters are scored according to their magnitude).
 Invoking Lemma~\ref{lemma:pruning v sharpness} with $k=\neff$, one has

 Rearranging \eqref{pruning ratio} yields

 where $\norm{\theta^* - \theta^\neff}_2^2$ can be bounded by

 Hence, the asymptotic upper bound (as $N\to\infty$) of the loss change $\epsilon$ is